 Scroll Down For A Printable Recipe Card At The Bottom Of The Page

-Heat oil in large skillet or stock pot until it reaches 350 degrees.
-I used my electric skillet, which has a temperature gauge on it.
-(No electric skillet?
+Heat oil in large skillet or stock pot until it reaches 350°F. I use my electric skillet, which has a temperature gauge on it.
+No electric skillet?
 Try using a meat or candy thermometer to get the accurate temperature).

 Cooking Homemade French Fries